 15. ‘Pride and Prejudice’ by Jane Austen

 One of the most famous novels of all time and original rom-com, Pride and Prejudice details the courtship between the quick-to-judge Elizabeth Bennet and the arrogant aristocratic Mr. Darcy, as they both learn to look beyond social status in a world where manners and class are of the utmost importance.

 In this classic of English literature, Jan Austen writes about her world with incredible accuracy, incisive wit and superb satire.

 16. ‘Jane Eyre’ by Charlotte Bronte

-Arguably one of the most beloved romantic novels of all time, Jane Eyre tells the tale of a strong, courageous women, Jane, and her passionate love for the brilliant and mysterious Rochester.
+Arguably one of the most beloved romantic novels – and best books – of all time, Jane Eyre tells the tale of a strong, courageous women, Jane, and her passionate love for the brilliant and mysterious Rochester.